-During the financial years ended 31 December 2023 and 2022, the members of the Board of Directors have not received any remuneration, nor have they been granted any advances or loans, and no obligations have been assumed on their behalf by way of guarantee.
-As at 31 December 2022 and 2021, there are no accrued pension or similar liabilities to the members of the Board of Directors of the Company, nor are there any receivables or payables from or payables to the members of the Board of Directors of the Company.
+During the financial years ended 31 December 2024 and 2023, the members of the Board of Management have not received any remuneration, nor have they been granted any advances or loans, and no obligations have been assumed on their behalf by way of guarantee.
+As at 31 December 2024 and 2023, there are no accrued pension or similar liabilities to the members of the Board of Directors of the Company, nor are there any receivables or payables from or payables to them.

-During the year ended 31 December 2023 and 2022 the members of the Board of Directors of the Company have not entered into any transactions with the Company outside the ordinary course of business or on other than arm's length terms.
+Notes to the annual accounts for the financial year ended 31 December 2024 During the year ended 31 December 2024 and 2023 the members of the Board of Directors of the Company have not entered into any transactions with the Company outside the ordinary course of business or on other than arm's length terms.

-The directors or persons related to them have not reported any situation of direct or indirect conflict that they may have with the Company, as established in article 229 of the Capital Companies Act.
+The Directors or persons related to them have not reported any direct or indirect conflicts of interest that they may have with the Company, as required by Article 229 of the Spanish Companies Act.

-16 OTHER DISCLOSURES
+16 OTHER INFORMATION

-The auditing firm Auditia International, S.L.P. of the Company's annual accounts has invoiced fees and expenses (net fees if expenses are invoiced separately) for professional services during the years ended 31 December 2023 and 2022, as follows:
+The auditing firm Auditia International, S.L.P. of the Company's annual accounts has invoiced fees and expenses (net fees if expenses are invoiced separately) for professional services during the years ended 31 December 2024 and 2023, as follows: